 11 Easy Care Plants for Every Garden

-Listed in order of bloom time in my Pacific Northwest Garden, zone 8 (affiliate links provided for reference):
+Listed in order of bloom time in my Pacific Northwest Garden, zone 8:

 1. Spring Bulbs: Daffodils (February-March), Grape Hyacinth (March-April), and Tulips (April-May)

 I will never have a garden, even the smallest bed, that doesn’t include these bulbs.
 The only- and I mean only- hard part of planting bulbs is to remember to plant them in the fall.
 They are truly one of the only “plant and forget it” flower, coming back every year (well, some varieties of tulips don’t, but you don’t have to plant those…) with no further care other than cutting back the leaves after they’ve turned brown.